Frank Wedekind: Life and career

 His sex life was promiscuous and he frequented prostitutes, contracting syphilis.
 He also enjoyed the pleasure of platonic female company and kept his tendencies toward homosexuality and sadism in check.
-He had an affair with Frida Uhl, who bore him a child.
+He had an affair with Frida Uhl, the wife of playwright August Strindberg, who bore him a child, the Swedish-Austrian journalist and author Friedrich Strindberg.
 In 1906, he married the Austrian actress Tilly Newes, 22 years his junior and became strictly monogamous.
-His relationship with his wife was turbulent, with Wedekind prone to jealousy and he felt pressure to maintain strenuous creative and sexual activity in order to please her.
+His relationship with his wife was turbulent: Wedekind was prone to jealousy and felt pressure to maintain strenuous creative and sexual activity in order to please her.
 They had two daughters, Pamela and Kadidja, but his jealousy led his wife to attempt both separation and suicide.

 Near the end of his life, Wedekind underwent an appendectomy and immediately began acting again, leading to a hernia.
-His doctor refused to operate immediately but Wedekind insisted and complications from the surgery led to his death at the age of 53 on March 9, 1918.
+His doctor refused to operate immediately, but Wedekind insisted; and complications from the surgery led to his death at the age of 53 on March 9, 1918.

 Tilly Wedekind went on to appear in such films as Travelling People and was romantically linked to the author Gottfried Benn.
 In 1969, at age 83, she published an autobiography in German, Lulu: Die Rolle meines Lebens ("Lulu: The Role of My Life").

-Wedekind's great-grandson was the English writer Douglas Adams.

 Works

-Wedekind's first major play, Frühlings Erwachen ("Spring Awakening", 1891), which concerns sexuality and puberty among some young German students, caused a scandal, because it contained scenes of homoeroticism, implied group male masturbation, actual male masturbation, sado-masochism between a teenage boy and girl, rape and suicide, as well as references to abortion.
+Wedekind's first major play, Frühlings Erwachen (Spring Awakening, 1891), which concerns sexuality and puberty among some young German students, caused a scandal, because it contained scenes of homoeroticism, implied group male masturbation, actual male masturbation, sado-masochism between a teenage boy and girl, rape and suicide, as well as references to abortion.

 The "Lulu" plays Erdgeist (Earth Spirit, 1895) and Die Büchse der Pandora (Pandora's Box, 1904) were probably his best-known works until the 2006 adaptation of Spring Awakening.
 Originally conceived as a single play, the two pieces tell a continuous story of a sexually enticing young dancer who rises in society through her relationships with wealthy men but who later falls into poverty and prostitution.
 The frank depiction of sexuality and violence in these plays, including lesbianism and an encounter with Jack the Ripper (a role that Wedekind played in the original production), pushed the boundaries of what was considered acceptable on the stage at the time.
 Karl Kraus helped Wedekind stage it in Vienna.

 Der Kammersänger ("The Court-Singer", 1899) is a one-act character study of a famous opera singer who receives a series of unwelcome guests at his hotel suite.

 In Franziska (1910), the title character, a young girl, initiates a Faustian pact with the Devil, selling her soul for the knowledge of what it is like to live life as a man (reasoning that men seem to have all the advantages).

 A number of Wedekind's works have been translated into English by Samuel Atkins Eliot Jr.